Bolwarra Heights

 Residential development activity is lower than average in Bolwarra Heights according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, Bolwarra Heights averaged approximately 19 new dwelling approvals annually.
-Between FY21 and FY25, around 95 homes were approved, with an additional 4 approved in FY26 to date.
-This results in an average of about 3.4 new residents per year for every home built during the past five financial years.
+Based on AreaSearch analysis, Bolwarra Heights averaged around 19 new dwelling approvals annually.
+Approximately 95 homes were approved between financial years FY-21 and FY-25, with an additional 4 approved in FY-26 to date.
+This results in an average of 3.4 new residents per year for every home built over the past five financial years.

 The demand for housing significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
-New homes are being constructed at an average value of $483,000, indicating that developers are focusing on the premium market with high-end developments.
-In FY26, there have been approximately $1.8 million in commercial approvals, demonstrating the area's residential nature.
-Compared to Rest of NSW, Bolwarra Heights shows substantially reduced construction, being 54.0% below the regional average per person.
+New homes are being constructed at an average value of $483,000, indicating a focus on the premium market with high-end developments.
+There have been $1.8 million in commercial approvals this financial year, demonstrating the area's residential nature.
+Compared to Rest of NSW, Bolwarra Heights shows substantially reduced construction, which is 54.0% below the regional average per person.

 This constrained new construction usually reinforces demand and pricing for existing homes.
-The majority of new development consists of standalone homes, with 83.0% of approvals for this type of housing, while medium and high-density housing accounts for 17.0%.
-This preserves the area's low density nature, attracting space-seeking buyers.
-As of now, there are an estimated 599 people in Bolwarra Heights per dwelling approval, reflecting its quiet, low activity development environment.
-According to AreaSearch's latest quarterly estimate, Bolwarra Heights is expected to grow by approximately 1,564 residents through to 2041.
-If current development rates continue, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+The new development consists of 83.0% standalone homes and 17.0% medium and high-density housing, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+The estimated count of 599 people in the area per dwelling approval reflects its quiet, low activity development environment.
+Looking ahead, Bolwarra Heights is expected to grow by 1,542 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development